D4RKH0R1Z0N/D4RK-CLI/README.md

 # D4RK-CLI
-Download any hacking tool and repo from me
+Download the best hacking tools and just tools for Windows, Linux, Mac and even Android (termux)!